 more time spent with students

-reduction in admin activities
+reduction in admin activitiy time

 We are used to doing things by individuals, not by classes.
 This is amazing!